An Amazing 14-Vehicle Light Painting in a Garage Condo

 We mentioned earlier that there were three projects scheduled for Fornengo Forest Products.
 And, yes, only three were "scheduled".
 However, on the evening of the first project, Josh and I were talking once we had the machinery in place and were waiting for it to get dark out.

 I was really blown away by the size of the saw blades on the SERCO 300 Series Loaders - both with 72" SERCO Saws.
 In the image that we were about to light paint that night, one of the saw blades was visible, but it wasn't extremely "noticeable" in the image full of lots of cool stuff.
-I suggested setting up a second camera to showcase them form the other direction, and if we had the time, do a light painting from that angle.
+I suggested setting up a second camera to showcase them form the other direction, facing east, and if we had the time, create a light painting from that angle.

 Well, we finished with the intended project pretty late that night - actually, it was the following morning!
 At around midnight, I sent Josh and Brandie home.
 Josh had to be back on-site in just a few hours, and they had at least a 45 minute drive just to get home to bed!